 UMC has produced a range of materials and campaigns that are aimed directly at the general public and patient populations.
 We encourage pharmacovigilance actors to use these to spread much-needed information in their own communities.

-During the annual #MedSafetyWeek in autumn, UMC teams up with medicine regulatory authorities around the world, to launch a social media campaign that raises awareness of side effects of medicines.
+During the annual #MedSafetyWeek, UMC teams up with medicines regulatory authorities around the world to launch a social media campaign that raises awareness of side effects of medicines.